static-dev/spike-collections/README.md

 }
 ```

+> **NOTE:** Because of [an unfortunate webpack issue](https://github.com/webpack/webpack/issues/2515), you cannot use the globally installed spike CLI with this plugin.
+Instead, you must install spike locally (`npm i spike -S`), then execute that version.
+Typically adding an npm script that runs `spike watch` is the best approach.

 This default configuration will look for a folder called `posts` and compile all the content into that folder in the same way that jekyll does.
 You can also customize your collections.
 For example, the default config really resolves to this:

 ```js